tomasfarias/airflow-dbt-python/docs/development.rst

 If you would like to dig a bit into the internals of *airflow-dbt-python* and learn about the development philosophy, it's recommended that you check out the :ref:`how_does_it_work` documentation.

-Project management: Poetry
+Project management: *uv*
 --------------------------

-*airflow-dbt-python* uses `Poetry <https://python-poetry.org/>`_ for project management.
-See `Poetry's installation documentation <https://python-poetry.org/docs/#installation>`_ if you need to install it first.
+*airflow-dbt-python* uses `uv <https://docs.astral.sh/uv/>`_ for project management.
+See `uv's installation documentation <https://docs.astral.sh/uv/getting-started/installation/>`_ if you need to install it first.

-As of *airflow-dbt-python* version 0.14, we have moved the project to Poetry version >= 1.2.0 to allow us to use dependency groups.
-Ensure your installation meets this requirement.

 Installing *airflow-dbt-python*
 -------------------------------